certat/tuency-docs/docs/index.md

 The Constituency Portal serves as a centralized, self-managed database for contact and network assets.
 It allows verified organizations to manage their contact information, which is vital for communicating during security incidents or notifications.
-This portal replaces the previous Portal.

 ## Current Features